dominodatalab/LLM-Workshop/admin/admin_readme.md

 You need to go through the Plaform Configuration steps below and update your fork of the main readme.
 **YOU SHOULD NOT NEED TO CHANGE ANY CODE IN THE TEMPLATE**

-## TODO:
-Get added as an official template?

 ## Domino Platform Configuration

 ### Prereqs